mjemmeson/Geo-UK-Postcode-Regex/README.md

 Districts and post town information taken from:
 [https://en.wikipedia.org/wiki/Postcode\_districts](https://en.wikipedia.org/wiki/Postcode_districts)

+# IMPORTANT CHANGES FOR VERSION 0.014

+Please note that various bugfixes have changed the following:

+- Unanchored regular expressions no longer match valid postcodes within invalid ones.
+- Unanchored regular expressions in partial mode now can match a valid or strict outcode with an invalid incode.

+Please get in touch if you have any questions.

+See [Geo::UK::Postcode::Regex::Simple](https://metacpan.org/pod/Geo::UK::Postcode::Regex::Simple) for other changes affecting the Simple interface.

 # NOTES AND LIMITATIONS

 When parsing a partial postcode, whitespace may be required to separate the